sharmaeklavya2/blog-source/content/posts/juggling-theory.md

 Another advantage of siteswaps is that they can be used as input to programs that create animations of juggling patterns.
-In fact, this is exactly how I created all the animations in this post, using <a href="https://jugglinglab.org/">Juggling Lab</a>.
+In fact, this is exactly how I created all the animations in this article, using <a href="https://jugglinglab.org/">Juggling Lab</a>.

 ## The features of a juggling pattern